What is a Shareholders Agreement

 - Whether the shareholders will be subject to any restraints of trade after they sell shares.
 Shareholders’ agreements will often have restraints on the shareholders participating in competing businesses.
 This may be problematic in circumstances where shareholders have other interests.
 Some of the matters that need to be considered include:

 - Whether the shareholders have interest or involvement in any existing businesses which may overlap with the new business; and

 - What participation and commitment will the shareholder have in the business.
 Is this business going to be the primary focus of the shareholder?
 Do they have other interests for which they don’t wish to be restrained from participating in?

 - How will shareholders deal with disputes that may arise?
 Will there be a mandatory dispute resolution provisions?
 Will there be a focus on deadlock mechanism to break any intractable dispute?
 What will be the triggers for either?

 - What will be the financial commitment of the shareholders and how will that commitment be made?
 As equity or loan capital?
 Will there be ongoing expectation in terms of raising capital and funding the business?

 As part of prudent business planning, it is important for the shareholders to consider how they will seek to manage both their ownership and management of the Company.
 A well-crafted Shareholders Agreement will provide a road map for all shareholders to deal with the issues that are likely to arise in the normal course of owning shares in a Company.
 In essence a Shareholders Agreement may help you navigate a problem before the problem becomes intractable or incapable of resolution.
 With that a Shareholders Agreement will not only save you time but it will also save you costs and will limit uncertainty.

-If you would like to discuss a Company Power of Attorney or require more information please contact: Heath Adams Director-Lawyer.
+If you would like to discuss a Company Power of Attorney or require more information please contact: Cameron Spanner, Director-Lawyer.